 Kevin Gubbins graduated from the University of Alberta in 1995 with a law degree and a Bachelor of Arts in Political Science.
 After graduation, Mr. Gubbins worked with the Provincial Government, specifically playing a key role in coordinating a massive class action lawsuit on behalf of mentally challenged individuals suing the Government over the Alberta government policy of sterilizing mentally challenged individuals in government institutions.

-Jeremy was born and raised in St. John’s, Newfoundland.
+Jeremy Andrews was born and raised in St. John’s, Newfoundland.
 He graduated from Memorial University of Newfoundland with a Bachelor of Commerce and a Masters of Business Administration in 2005.
 In 2008 he obtained his law degree from Dalhousie University.
-Since his graduation in 2008 he has almost exclusively been practicing Criminal Law.
+Since 2008 he has almost exclusively been practicing in the area of Criminal Law.
 In 2012 Jeremy moved to and settled in Grande Prairie.

 During the first portion of his career Jeremy worked as a Prosecutor with both the Alberta and Newfoundland and Labrador governments.
 In 2014 Jeremy left his work in prosecution and applied his knowledge, experience and professional connections to the practice of defending individuals charged with criminal offences; work he passionately continues to this day.

 Jeremy has extensive experience regarding all aspects of the criminal law system including advice pre-charge, conducting bail hearings, negotiating with the Crown prior to trial in docket court, and running all matter of preliminary inquiries, trials and sentencing hearings.